-I start by selecting a glass container (usually a jar, thrift-store vase, or clear bottle), the size of which determines the size of the arrangement.
+I start by selecting a coffee mug or glass container (usually a jar, thrift-store vase, or clear bottle), the size of which determines the size of the arrangement.
 Then I head into the garden with clippers.
-I cut a dozen or so succulent rosettes, and in 2 or 3 minutes per cutting, they’re wired onto stems and ready to be arranged.
+I cut a dozen or so succulent rosettes, and in 2 or 3 minutes per cutting, they're wired onto stems and ready to be arranged.
 Of course if the cuttings have long stems, you needn't wire them onto faux ones.
 But most succulent rosettes have short stems or none at all.

 Echeverias, graptosedums, crassulas and kalanchoes lend themselves beautifully to bouquets because of their colorful leaves and rosette shapes.
 They're easy to attach to faux stems, need no water (because they live off moisture in their leaves), look good for a long time, and can later be planted as cuttings.

 Make a bouquet of succulent cuttings, materials:

 -- A vase, mug, jar or some other holder.
 Height and size don't matter, but keep in mind that your bouquet should be at least half as tall as its container, and the taller the arrangement, the more succulents you'll need.